 It’s also helping change the face of SEO.
 As voice searches tend to be posed in the form of full questions, you can start using relevant keywords and phrases which reflect what prospects are asking.
 If you’re successful with voice-optimised SEO, it also means you can benefit from an increase in traffic (and snatch that almighty snippet spot on Google).

 Although it’s not a new trend, personalisation is still vital.
-If you aren’t using it to your advantage then you’re in the minority as the competition never sleeps in marketing.
-Now we’re in 2020, consumers want adverts with depth so your content not only needs to be more focused than before and highly specialised, but also incomparably personable.
+If you aren’t using it to your advantage, then you’re in the minority as the competition never sleeps in marketing.
+Consumers want adverts with depth so your content not only needs to be more focused than before and highly specialised, but also incomparably personable.

 What this means: The louder you scream, the less people care.
 Now, all of your focus needs to be on tailoring your messaging and offering to each unique visitor.
 Dale Carnegie once said: “a person’s name is to that person the sweetest and most important sound in any language.”
 It’s why we all feel a certain way when brands address us by our first names - and your audience expects it too.